rch-liu/imdb-api/README.md

 Next, execute:
 ```
-python setup.py
 python api.py
 ```
-to populate our `movies` table and expose the API on port 5000.
+to populate tables and expose the API on port 5000.

 ### Implementation